nails/skeleton-docker-lamp/README.md

 `make up`                | Start all containers, install framework if necessary, and start cron `make down`              | Stop all containers
-`make clean`             | Stop, then remove, all containers `make bash`              | SSH into the web server container `make bash-root`         | SSH into the web server container, as root `make test`              | Run tests
+`make clean`             | Stop, then remove, all containers `make ssh`               | SSH into the web server container `make ssh-root`          | SSH into the web server container, as root `make test`              | Run tests
 `ssl-create`             | Creates a new LetsEncrypt SSL certificate `ssl-renew`              | Renews a previously created LetsEncrypt SSL certificate